swilliams11/edgemicro-decorator/README.md

 ./upload
 ```

 To view the buildpacks that are loaded in CF.
 ```
 cf buildpacks
 ```

-## 9. Clone a Sample Spring Boot application
+## 10. Clone a Sample Spring Boot application
-This is a sample Spring Boot application that I used to test the edgemicro-decorator.
+This is a sample Spring Boot application that I used to test the Edge Microgateway-decorator.
 Follow the instructions listed in the Github README file to build/deploy the application.

 ```
 git clone https://github.com/spring-guides/gs-rest-service.git